 The various artifacts, frescoes and other things found have close similarity to those of the Minoan civilization (Crete).

-It is an interesting part of the island and many of the findings are displayed in the museums of Santorini.
+Akrotiri, is an interesting part of the island and many of the findings are displayed in the museums of Santorini.
 However, no skeletons were found, which means that locals left the place promptly before the disaster.

 Santorini has many gems and Akrotiri is one of those.
 Do pay a visit.
+Such places can reveal a far deeper meaning of the history of the world, not only of Greece.

 Have you been to Akrotiri archaeological site?
 If so we would love to hear about it.